RandyN91/CraigslistAutomation/README.md

 # CraigslistAutomation
-Clone
-Load Script
-Install Libraries
+To Use :

-Modify List searchs to keywords of items your interested in Setup Email
-Run via Cron
+Clone Repo, Load Script , Install Libraries, Modify List searchs to keywords of items your interested in, Setup Email, Run via Cron